dcarrsf/algorithm-patterns/pattern5_tree_breadth_first/README.md

 These examples demonstrate how the Tree BFS pattern can be adapted to solve various tree-related problems, particularly those involving level-wise processing or finding the shortest paths in a tree structure.

+## Space Complexity O(w)

+The space complexity of the Tree BFS algorithm is different from that of the DFS algorithm.

+For Tree Breadth-First Search, the space complexity is O(w), where w is the maximum width of the tree.

+Here's why:

+1. BFS uses a queue to store nodes at each level of the tree.
+2. The queue will be at its largest when it contains all the nodes at the widest level of the tree.
+3. In the worst case, this could be the last level of a complete binary tree, which can contain up to n/2 nodes (where n is the total number of nodes).

+For Tree Depth-First Search, the space complexity is O(h), where h is the height of the tree.

+This is because:

+1. DFS uses the call stack (for recursive implementation) or an explicit stack (for iterative implementation).
+2. The maximum space used will be proportional to the height of the tree.

+Comparison:

+- BFS: O(w) - width-dependent
+- DFS: O(h) - height-dependent

+In practice, the space complexity of BFS can be much larger than DFS, especially for wide, shallow trees.
+For a balanced binary tree, the width can be up to 2^h, while the height is log(n).
+In such cases, BFS would use significantly more space.

+However, for deep, narrow trees, DFS might use more space.
+In the extreme case of a skewed tree (essentially a linked list), DFS would use O(n) space while BFS would use O(1).

 ## **Real-World Applications**:

 1. **Social Network Analysis**: Finding all friends within a certain degree of connection.